angelvardin/thesises-system/README.md

 # Thesises system

 The system maintains information about the thesises and managing directors in the University of Mathematics and Informatics in Sofia.
-Imformation about implementation of this system can be found in this document (in Bulgarian).
+Imformation about implementation of this system can be found in this [document](Thesises-system-implementation(BG).pdf) (in Bulgarian).